seL4/docs/Hardware/GeneralARM.md

 image (e.g., seL4test for some platforms) treat it like a kernel.

 Detailed instructions differ from board to board.
-See the [Supported Platforms](index) page for links to board-specific instructions.
+See the [Supported Platforms](index.html) page for links to board-specific instructions.

 ## Fastboot